Yosemite River Rafting

 The Tuolumne is by far the better of the two offering numerous high quality Class IV rapids in a remote and beautiful canyon.
 If you're looking for a quick one day rafting trip, do the Merced.
 If you're into a two or three day experience, you'll want the Tuolumne.
-For a comparable river on the American River system, the Middle Fork American has similar terrain but less rapids.
-Located in Central California, this is another option for the whitewater paddler.

 The Mighty Tuolumne River

 The Tuolumne River originates from the Lyell Glacier on the north side of Mount Lyell.
 It flows peacefully through Tuolumne Meadows before entering the steep Grand Canyon of the Tuolumne.
 After flowing through the Grand Canyon, the river is impounded by O'Shaugnessy Dam and Hetch Hetchy Reservoir.
 Below Hetch Hetchy, the river flows through a steep walled gorge before it's confluence with Cherry Creek and the beginning of runnable whitewater.